controlplane-com/github-actions-example-terraform/README.md

 After the Github Action has successfully deployed the application, it can be tested by following these steps:

 1. Browse to the Control Plane Console.
-2. Select the GVC that corresponds to the branch that was deployed.
+2. Select the GVC name that corresponds to the branch that was deployed.
-3. Select the workload that corresponds to the branch that was deployed.
+3. Select the workload name that corresponds to the branch that was deployed.
 4. Click the `Open` button.
 The app will open in a new tab.
 The container's environment variables and start up arguments will be displayed.